 High-risk stress fractures are seen in areas with challenging blood supply, frequently occurring in areas of maximal tensile load, and are at high risk for non-union.
 They can be difficult to diagnose and require a high index of suspicion.
-High-risk stress fractures include the femoral neck, anterior tibia, tarsal navicular, talus, sesamoids bones, and 1st and 5th metatarsal bones.
+High-risk stress fractures include the femoral neck, anterior tibia, tarsal navicular, talus, sesamoid bones, and 1st and 5th metatarsal bones.
 With high-risk stress fractures, tension-sided stress fractures are the highest risk because of the tendency to displace secondary summative forces causing distraction caused by an imbalance between gravity and muscular attachments.
 These stress fractures generally do not respond to conservative management and often result in significant morbidity.
 Femoral neck stress fractures can be an exception.
-When a stress fracture is suspected, obtaining a magnetic resonance imaging is recommended since plain radiographs are unreliable in this particular injury.
+When a stress fracture is suspected, obtaining magnetic resonance imaging is recommended since plain radiographs are unreliable in this particular injury.
 Femoral neck stress fractures can be thought of as 2 separate injuries.
-If the imaging shows a tension (superior side) stress fractures, these should be referred for surgical consultation.
-If the imaging shows a compression (inferior side) stress fracture, and if a fracture line is present it should be less than 50 percent of the width of the bone, these can be managed non-operatively, but need close follow up.
+If the imaging shows tension (superior side) stress fractures, these should be referred for surgical consultation.
+If the imaging shows a compression (inferior side) stress fracture, and if a fracture line is present, it should be less than 50 percent of the width of the bone, these can be managed non-operatively but need close follow-up.
 If the pain increases or the fracture increases in size, then a surgical consult should be obtained.
-If the fracture becomes displaced, they should be treated rapidly as there is a high risk of avascular necrosis to the femoral head.
+If the fracture becomes displaced, it should be treated rapidly as there is a high risk of avascular necrosis to the femoral head.

 Patients may also benefit from calcium and vitamin D supplementation, though studies do not demonstrate a clear benefit or quicker healing.
 In one study of female U.S. Navy recruits, given 2000 milligrams of calcium along with 800 international units of vitamin D had a 20% reduction in stress fractures during training.
 Some difficulties are generalizing the findings to the population at large or females attending boot camps of the other military branches.
 However, another study by Tenforde et al. found female athletes using a calcium supplement had a three times higher risk of stress fractures.

 Spondylolysis is a unique stress fracture.
-Few large clinical trials looking at treatment exists, so recovery and return to play can be challenging to manage.
+Few large clinical trials looking at treatment exist, so recovery and return to play can be challenging to manage.
 Experts recommend treating this conservatively with activity modification, core strengthening, and bracing.
 Resting from activity can be from 2 weeks to as long as 6 months.
 The key is waiting for the athlete to become pain-free.
 Bracing can be helpful, but its use is controversial.
-The brace should limit lumbar extension, be worn 23 hours a day for up to 6 months.
+The brace should limit lumbar extension and be worn 23 hours a day for up to 6 months.
 Some limited studies using a rigid lumbosacral orthosis had greater than eighty percent pain-free return to sport.
-Finally, physical therapy rehabilitation focusing on core strength and spine stabilization, followed by a gradual return to play program with the athlete remaining pain-free.
+Finally, physical therapy rehabilitation focuses on core strength and spine stabilization, followed by a gradual return to play program with the athlete remaining pain-free.
 Those refractory cases can be considered for surgical management, and several techniques have been described.